 - The letter should include a direct phone number to the student.

 - All transcripts must be current and in file.

 - File review sheet must be in file.

 Once the CAO has received the file and letter, the CAO will make a decision in 3 business days unless more information is requested.
 Examples of additional information include

 - face-to-face interview.

-The Chief Admissions Officer's decision is final.
+The CAO's decision is final.
 The CAO will call the student to explain the decision and any stipulations if necessary.
 The CAO will also write and send the appeal accept/deny letter.

 This procedure is subject to yearly review and revision.